alemart/surgescript/docs/engine/mouse.md

 using SurgeEngine.Camera;

 // Use the mouse cursor to click on any entity that has a collider.
-// Setup: simply place this object in the level. object "Entity Picker" is "awake", "entity"
+// Setup: simply place this object on the level. object "Entity Picker" is "awake", "entity"
 {
     transform = Transform();